Isclif/Facial-recognition-app-using-Facenet-model/README.md

 Then launch the program '''SVM_model'' for the classification of vector incorporations into groups of similar vectors And finally launch “Facerec” for and press the button “Launch the camera” to test the facial recognition system
 ```
-If you have any problems regarding this project contact me
+If you have any problems regarding this project contact me.

-Enjoy the app.
+## Enjoy the app.

 ## FRENCH